 What are CCPPO Shares?

-CCPPO (Cumulative, Convertible, Participating, Preferred-dividend Ordinary) shares are the type of equity common (also known as ordinary shares) shares issued by a company that contains multiple features, including cumulative dividends, participation feature, convertibility into common shares feature, and preferred-dividend feature.
+CCPPO (Cumulative, Convertible, Participating, Preferred-dividend Ordinary) shares are a rare type of equity shares issued by a company, which contain multiple features, including cumulative dividends, participation, convertibility into common shares, and a preferred-dividend feature.

 Understanding CCPPO Shares

 Essentially, CCPPO shares represent a combination of common and preferred shares.
 In the event of bankruptcy, holders of CCPPO shares can make a priority claim on a company’s assets over common shareholders, but the shares are junior relative to preferred shares.
 Similarly, CCPPO holders are entitled to a priority claim on the company’s dividends relative to the common shareholders.

 CCPPO shares are a relatively rare type of equity securities.
 The shares are primarily issued by startups that are looking for initial financing or by companies that undergo turbulent times.
 CCPPO shares are attractive to potential investors since they include the features of preferred shares (preferred and cumulative dividends, convertibility into common shares while carrying voting rights).
 The combined features provide tighter control over a company (through voting rights) to the holders of CCPPO shares while the investment risk is reduced (due to the preferred claim on dividends).